Build Your Expertise

 Advising for IFSA Study in Shanghai

 IFSA Study in Shanghai options will resume in Spring 2024!
 Join Institutional Engagement Manager Joshua Howse and Enrollment Counselor Brittany Brooks to refresh your knowledge and learn about updates to our Shanghai program options.
 Ideal for students who want to embrace the unfamiliar, these programs help students explore a culture thousands of years in the making, in a city that’s facing the future head on.
-Join us and be ready to share the latest with your students!
+Be ready to share the latest with your students!

 Available On Demand